afikah88/pokok/README.md

 - Click Create.

 3. Import SQL file / Manually Create the Table
-   3.1 Import the Database
 - Unzip the forestdb file.
 - Click on the forestdb database.
 - Select the Import tab.
 - Click Choose File and select your .sql file
 - Click 'Go' to execute.

-4. Launch the Homepage
+5. Launch the Homepage

 - Copy the project folder to C:\xampp\htdocs\.
 - Open your browser and go to http://localhost/pokok/home.php